10 Microsoft Outlook Tips to Save Time and Increase Productivity In 2023

 With 400 million users globally, Microsoft Outlook is an excellent application for sending and receiving emails.
-It also includes functions such as task managing, note-taking, calendaring, contact management, and web browsing.
-While Microsoft Outlook is beneficial for businesses and individuals alike, managing emails can be daunting, time-consuming, and laborious.
-In fact, professionals spend 2.6 hours each day managing their emails - reading and sending emails.
-Fortunately, we have identified ten Microsoft Outlook tips to save time and effort and maximize your productivity.
+It also includes task managing, note-taking, calendaring, contact management, and web browsing.
+While Microsoft Outlook benefits businesses and individuals alike, managing emails can be daunting, time-consuming, and laborious.
+Professionals spend 2.6 hours daily managing their emails - reading and sending emails.
+Fortunately, we have identified ten Microsoft Outlook tips to save time and effort and maximize productivity.

 Rules is a feature that automatically processes your messages using customized actions and criteria, turning your Outlook into a personal assistant.
-The best thing about rules is that they automate most of the actions you are doing manually, saving you time and effort.
+The best thing about rules is that they automate most of your actions manually, saving you time and effort.
 Rules can perform various actions on your messages, including;

 - Deleting messages